 Ruptured Breast Implants

 Breast implants are not intended to last for a patient’s entire lifetime.
-Most breast implants retain their integrity for approximately 10 years before necessitating replacement, either because of changes in personal preferences or complications, such as implant failure.
-When a patient experiences implant failure or rupture, it is imperative to have the implants surgically removed or replaced by a knowledgeable and qualified plastic surgeon as soon as possible.
+Most breast implants retain their integrity for approximately 10 years before necessitating replacement, either because of changes in personal preferences or complications, such as breast implant failure.
+When a patient experiences implant damage or rupture, it is imperative to have the implants surgically removed or replaced by a knowledgeable and qualified plastic surgeon as soon as possible.

 Ruptured Breast Implant Overview

-Causes of Implant Rupture
+Causes of Breast Implant Rupture

 - Capsular contracture